RS-Cohen/crud-clubs/readme.md

 # How to install the repository

  * Downnload the repo and run "npm run install" to install node_modules and packages from the package.json.
- * Run the "start" script from the package.json
+ * Run the "start" script from package.json

 # Check out the live version